slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

-> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*
+> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

-> *'People aren't either wicked or noble.
-They're like chef's salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*
+> *'People aren’t either wicked or noble.
+They're like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*

 A way to humble yourself is to put you in the position of being the weakest person in something during the day.